-In this on-demand version of the live broadcast, Radcliffe Medical Education bring together an expert panel to address the importance of providing individualised antithrombotic treatment in Acute Coronary Syndrome (ACS) and Chronic Coronary Syndrome (CCS).
+This three-part programme delves into the critical importance of individualised antithrombotic treatment in both Acute Coronary Syndrome (ACS) and Chronic Coronary Syndrome (CCS).

-Note, the live version of this broadcast was CME accredited; this on-demand version is not.
+Please note that the live version of this roundtable was CME accredited; this on-demand version is not.

 - Summarise current guidance for choosing antithrombotic therapy in established CAD

 - Describe current gaps in clinical evidence and what is missing from current guidance